quarkusio/quarkus/README.md

 `-Dnative.image.path=full-path-to-image`.
 If this is not set Shamrock will try and guess the correct image location, by assuming that the image name is `*-runner` and is located in the parent directory of the `test-classes` classpath entry.

-By default only the `strict` example is run, you can build all native images using `-Dnative`.
-You can prevent the strict image from being built using `-Dno-native`.
+By default only Java mode is run, you can build all native images using `-Dnative`.

 ### Reflection